mecycle/Predict_customer_churn_at_a_bank/README.md

 # Predicting Customer Churn at a Bank
-a data analysis program from Kaggle
+A data analysis program from Kaggle

 ## Project Flow
 <img src="results/project flow.png" width="80%" height="80%" alt = "where">